 The School of Graduate and Postdoctoral Studies distinguishes between research-based programs and professionally-oriented programs to determine eligibility for student support.

-- To be eligible for financial support, students must be registered full-time and meet the graduate program conditions for progression towards the degree.
+To be eligible for financial support a student must continue to be registered full-time and must continue to meet the minimum academic requirements of the graduate program and progress satisfactorily towards the timely completion of the degree.

-- The normal duration for Master's programs varies from two to six terms, depending on the program.
+- The normal duration for Master's programs varies from two terms to six terms , depending on the program.
 Consult the program's regulations for details.

-- Students who transfer from a Master's program to a Doctoral program are eligible for financial support during the first 15 consecutive full-time terms of registration (this includes both programs).
+- Students who transfer from a Master's program to a Doctoral program are eligible for financial support for fifteen consecutive full-time terms of registration.
+This includes both programs.

-Incoming Doctoral students and continuing Doctoral students who meet the usual eligibility criteria (see Sections 5.02 and 5.03), must have access to an annual funding support package (i.e., three terms commencing with the initial term of admission) of at least the annual cost of full-time tuition (Office of the Registrar - Fees & Refunds) plus $13,000, with the following caveats:
+Incoming Doctoral students and continuing Doctoral students who meet the usual eligibility criteria (see Sections 5.02 and 5.03 above), must be offered an annual financial package (i.e., three terms commencing with the initial term of admission) of at least the annual cost of full-time tuition (Office of the Registrar - Fees & Refunds) plus $13,000, with the following caveats:

 - OSAP is excluded in the calculation of the financial package.

 - The student may decline all or part of the funding package.
 Where the student declines all or part of the package, the program must submit a written statement to SGPS, signed by the student and grad chair/director, waiving the graduate program’s responsibility to provide the declined funding during the student’s program.